 Any bathtub drain stopper that doesn't do its job is an annoying inconvenience.
 Usually, the problem is easy to fix, though the procedures vary depending on what type of tub stopper you have.
-A trip lever drain stopper is one that's more tricky than most to fix, due to its somewhat complicated mechanism.
+A trip-lever drain stopper is more tricky than most to fix, due to its somewhat complicated mechanism.

 First, it's important to understand something about how this style of drain stopper works.

-The trip lever drain stopper that uses a lift bucket plunger can be identified by the fact that the drain opening has no pop-up stopper in it.
+A trip-lever drain stopper that uses a lift-bucket plunger can be identified by the absence of a pop-up stopper in the drain opening.
 When problems occur with this type of drain, it is for one of two reasons:

 - The plunger has become stuck in the overflow tube and will not move up and down freely.

-A trip lever drain that operates a pop-up stopper is a slightly different mechanism in which, rather than a lift-bucket plunger that seals a drain opening at the bottom of the overflow tube, there is a spring at the end of the trip lever connecting rod.
+A trip-lever drain that operates a pop-up stopper uses a slightly different mechanism.
+Rather than a lift-bucket plunger that seals a drain opening at the bottom of the overflow tube, there is a spring at the end of the connecting rod.
 This spring pushes down on a pivot arm that levers the pop-up stopper up into an open position when the trip lever is moved.
 When the trip lever is moved to the closed position, gravity allows the stopper to drop back down and seal the drain opening.

 Problems with this type are usually signaled when the pop-up stopper fails to push up enough to open the bathtub drain—it wants to stay in the closed position constantly.
 The cause here is usually because the connecting rod attached to the trip lever has become shortened from use.

 - Remove the cover plate on the tub's overflow opening

 - Extract the connecting rod and spring up through the overflow opening.
 (On some styles, the rocker arm on the drain stopper fits between the coils on the spring; with these, you will need to extract the drain stopper and rocker arm from the drain opening in order to free the spring.)